dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 year did it in about 3 hours and 20 minutes, and my target was 4 hours and 30 minutes.

-Within the first mile we were already running up the "funnel" to the Verne Citadel - a 250ft climb on what was perhaps once a rail transportation system to ferry goods and ammunition to the citadel.
+Within the first mile we were already running up the "funnel" to the [Verne Citadel](http://www.geoffkirby.co.uk/Portland/690735/) - a 250ft climb on what was perhaps once a rail transportation system to ferry goods and ammunition to the citadel.
 I got to the top and felt strong but the goal was to feel strong for the next 26 miles which was a different matter.

-The route would take us around the isle clockwise for a distance of around 10 miles then we would run down the causeway connecting Portaland with Weymouth, under the bridge, run _back_ to the start along Hamm Beach, turn around and then do the **entire thing in reverse**.
+The route would take us around the isle clockwise for a distance of around 10 miles then we would run down the causeway connecting Portland with Weymouth, under the bridge, run _back_ to the start along Hamm Beach, turn around and then do the **entire thing in reverse**.

 So I paced myself, trying to go easy on my legs, but still running 8 minute miles along the flats.

 It was not an entirely lonely race and within the first 5 miles there were 3 of us bunched together, at one point I was in the group leader and, thinking I knew the route, led out party on a minor, unhelpful, diversion.